kartikpradyumna92/kartikpradyumna92.github.io/index.md

 ## My Portfolio
 ---

-### House Price Prediction - Kaggle
+### House Price Prediction - Kaggle (2024)

 Used Kaggle dataset on House Prices to predict the prices given multitude of features  like area, bedrooms, and more.<br>
 Features were correlated to each other and hence suffered with multicollinearity.
-You could see it in this confusion Matrix.
+Below is the correlation matrix showcasing it.
 <img src="images/house_price_corr_matrix.png?raw=true"/>
 <br>
 Used Lasso and Ridge regression since they handle multi-variable data, and multicollinearity well. <br>